hsf-training/hsf-training-docker/_episodes/10-singularity.md

 {: .language-bash}

 > ## Exercise (5 min)
-> Working from lxplus, use Singularity to pull the docker image created in lesson 8 for the skimming repository and use this image to start an interactive Singularity container.
+> Working from lxplus, use Singularity to pull the Docker image created in lesson 8 for the skimming repository and use this image to start an interactive Singularity container.
 >
 > > ## Solution
 > > ~~~bash